terraform-shoreline-modules/terraform-shoreline-net-op-pack/README.md

 # Shoreline Terraform Network Op Packs

-This [Shoreline Op Pack](#what-are-shoreline-op-packs) contains a collection of modules for Network debugging, alerting, and automatic remediation.
+This [Shoreline Op Pack](#what-are-shoreline-op-packs) contains a collection of modules for network debugging, alerting, and automatic remediation.

 ## About Shoreline